The CMS Interoperability and Prior Authorization Final Rule: Strategic Considerations for Healthcare Payers

 These reforms are a major step forward in modernizing the healthcare system by optimizing care coordination, administrative processes, and information sharing, all in the interest of improving patient outcomes.

-The CMS Final Rule is expected to enhance real-time data sharing and interoperability across the healthcare system, but Payers will confront challenges in fully realizing these benefits.
+The CMS Final Rule enhances real-time data sharing and interoperability across the healthcare system but introduces significant prior authorization challenges.

 A major benefit of the rule is enhanced patient data access and the ability for Payers to share data across platforms.
 The integration of standardized APIs, particularly the Payer-to-Payer API, provides visibility into real-time patient records.
 Ultimately, these APIs promise to refine processes and cut costs for Payers while improving patient outcomes.